MichaelCurrin/dev-cheatsheets/cheatsheets/javascript/deno/cli/managing-packages.md

 ## Install with cache subcommand

 You can get dependencies downloaded and installed without running your app.
-Any installed dependecies will not be upgraded.

 Provide a file, not a directory.

 ```sh
 $ deno cache index.ts
 ```

+Subsequent runs of that will **not** upgrade dependecies.
+Unless you follow the [Upgrade packages](#upgrade-packagse) section below.

 ## Upgrade packages